• Skip to primary navigation

 They are intelligent and loving, which makes them easy to train, and they are brave enough to dive into your camping adventure without a second thought.

-Their little legs could get tired on a long hike, but they’re small enough to be carried if necessary.
+Their little legs could tire on a long hike, but they’re small enough to be carried if necessary.

 4. German Shepard

-German Shepherds are incredibly loyal dogs, so they’ll be delighted to be invited along for your camping trip.
+German Shepherds are incredibly loyal dogs, so they’ll be delighted to be invited to your camping trip.
 They are territorial and protective, so there is no way they will let anyone into your tent uninvited.

-They are also super intelligent and get bored quickly, so they will benefit from the enrichment of outdoor adventures.
+They are also super intelligent and get bored quickly so that they will benefit from the enrichment of outdoor adventures.

 Just bear in mind that they have a pretty strong prey drive.